firasdarwish/ore/README.md

 - It  returns only the instances which had been invoked (a.k.a resolved).
 - All the implementations including "keyed" one will be returned.
-- The returned instances are sorted by creation time (a.k.a the invocation order), the first one being the most recently created one.
+- The returned instances are sorted by creation time (a.k.a the invocation order), the first one being the "most recently created" one.
+  - if "A" depends on "B", "C", Ore will make sure to return "B" and "C" first in the list so that they would be shutdowned before "A".
+However Ore won't guarantee the order of "B" and "C"

 ### Graceful context termination